A background wave graphic.

 Applying for Private School Financial Aid

 Financial aid and other forms of tuition assistance help make private school education a reality for any student.
-While this page will arm you with the knowledge to begin the financial aid process, we can’t stress enough the importance of carefully reviewing each school’s policies as timelines, requirements, and forms of assistance vary.
+While this page will arm you with the knowledge to begin the financial aid process, carefully review each school’s policies as timelines, requirements, and forms of assistance vary.

 3 Things to Know Before You Begin